 Blood tests .
 Because colorectal cancer often bleeds into the large intestine or rectum, people with the disease may become anemic.
 A test of the number of red cells in the blood, which is part of a complete blood count (CBC), can indicate that bleeding may be occurring.

 Another blood test detects the levels of a protein called carcinoembryonic antigen (CEA).
 High levels of CEA may indicate that a cancer has spread to other parts of the body.
 CEA is not an absolute test for colorectal cancer because levels are high for only about 60% of people with colorectal cancer that has spread to other organs from the colon.
 In addition, other medical conditions can cause CEA to increase.
-CEA tests are most often used to monitor colorectal cancer for patients already receiving treatment and are not screening tests.
+A CEA test is most often used to monitor colorectal cancer for patients already receiving treatment, instead of as a screening test.
 Learn more about tumor markers for colorectal cancer .

-CT scan .
+Computed tomography (CT or CAT) scan .
 A CT scan creates a three-dimensional picture of the inside of the body with an x-ray machine.
 A computer then combines these images into a detailed, cross-sectional view that shows any abnormalities or tumors.
 A CT scan can also be used to measure the tumor’s size.
-Sometimes, a contrast medium (a special dye) is injected into a patient’s vein or given orally (by mouth) to provide better detail.
+Sometimes a special dye called a contrast medium is given before the scan to provide better detail on the image.
+This dye can be injected into a patient’s vein or given as a pill to swallow.
 In a person with colon cancer, a CT scan can check for the spread of cancer in the lungs, liver, and other organs.
 It is often done before surgery (see Treatment Options ).